cleanlab/cleanvision/README.md

 After downloading these files, get started by trying to run: `examples/run.py`

+## Join our community

+* The best place to learn is [our Slack community](https://cleanlab.ai/slack).
+Join the discussion there to see how folks are using this library, discuss upcoming features, or ask for private support.

+* Interested in contributing?
+See the [contributing guide](CONTRIBUTING.md).
+An easy starting point is to consider [issues](https://github.com/cleanlab/clean-vision/labels/good%20first%20issue) marked `good first issue` or simply reach out in [Slack](https://cleanlab.ai/slack).
+We welcome your help building a standard open-source library for data-centric computer vision!

+* Ready to start adding your own code?
+See the [development guide](DEVELOPMENT.md).

+* Have an issue?
+[Search existing issues](https://github.com/cleanlab/clean-vision/issues?q=is%3Aissue) or [submit a new issue](https://github.com/cleanlab/clean-vision/issues/new/choose).

+* Have ideas for the future of data-centric computer vision?
+Check out [our active/planned Projects and what we could use your help with](https://github.com/cleanlab/clean-vision/projects).

 ## License

 clean-vision is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.